50chickens/Asionyx/src/FEATURES.md

 wire MVC-formatting globally to Newtonsoft for consistent controller serialization:
 Add AddControllers().AddNewtonsoftJson(...) and verify controllers behavior.
 (IMPLEMENTED) sweep the repo for any remaining JSON serializer usage and prefer `Newtonsoft.Json` for controller and diagnostics serialization.
 (IMPLEMENTED) run the full orchestrator script (./orchestrate.ps1) to exercise the full E2E build/publish/dockering/orchestration flow (this will publish projects outside the image, build the image from published output, and run tests).
-(PENDING)
+(IMPLEMENTED)